 - assemble programs that also using the extended opcodes (like INC, DEC, LDL n, LDC 0, LDA 1) - use names for your "variables", in instructions like LDA List, as an alternative to using absolute addresses in instructions like LDL 4.
-The assembly process can build up a list of these names as they are introduced, and automatically allocate the corresponding offset addresses for the variable. - · deal correctly with a string used as argument to the PRNS opcode that has "escape sequences" in it.
+The assembly process can build up a list of these names as they are introduced, and automatically allocate the corresponding offset addresses for the variable. - deal correctly with a string used as argument to the PRNS opcode that has "escape sequences" in it.

-Hints: Before trying to hack out a solution, spend some time studying the grammar as supplied and the source of the support classes that you can find in the Assem\Table.java file.
+Hints: Before trying to hack out a solution, spend some time studying the grammar as supplied and the source of the support classes that you can find in the Assem\Table.cs file.

-This system makes us of the ArrayList class, a useful one for building simple lists of objects of any convenient type in an array-like structure which will adjust its size as appropriate.
-Code for a simple application of the ArrayList class (or its equivalent List class in C#) is to be found in the prac kit, and also on the course website.

-It is suggested that the use of the ArrayList or List is adequate for storing the symbol tables - the lists of labels and variables used in the program.
+This system also makes use of the List class, which by now you should have realised, is a handy one for building simple lists of objects of any convenient type in an array-like structure which will adjust its size as appropriate.
+It is suggested that the use of the List class is adequate for storing the symbol tables - the lists of labels and variables used in the program being assembled.

 Do test your system out thoroughly.
 There are simple variations on the factorial program that you might have met in an earlier prac in files named fact1.pvm through fact4.pvm, and it is easy to invent further examples of your own.
+But try it out on very simple examples to begin with!